CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

         !!!
 Tip "About Parallelization"
             `Convert-Pheno` has been optimized for speed, and, in general the CLI results are generated almost immediatly.
 For instance, all tests with synthetic data take less than a second of a few seconds to complete.
 It should be noted that the speed of the results depends on the performance of the CPU and disk speed.
 If `Convert-Pheno` must retrieve ontologies from a database to annotate the data, the process may take longer.

-            The calculation is I/O limited and using internal [threads](https://en.wikipedia.org/wiki/Thread_(computing)) does not really speed up the calculation much.
-In any case, you can try running simultaneous jobs with external tools such as [GNU Parallel](https://www.gnu.org/software/parallel).
+            The calculation is I/O limited and using internal [threads](https://en.wikipedia.org/wiki/Thread_(computing)) (TO BE IMPLEMENTED) may not speed up the calculation a lot.

+            Another valid option is to run simultaneous jobs with external tools such as [GNU Parallel](https://www.gnu.org/software/parallel).

-            As a final consideration, it is important to recall that pheno-clinical data conversions are executed only "once" and create **intermediate files**.
-If a large file has been converted, it is likely that the **performance bottleneck** will not occur within the `Convert-Pheno` software, but rather during the **ingestion phase in the database**.
+            As a final consideration, it is important to recall that pheno-clinical data conversions are executed only "once".
+The goal is obtaining **intermediate files** which will be later loaded into a database.
+If a large file has been converted, it is verly likely that the **performance bottleneck** will not occur at the `Convert-Pheno` step, but rather during the **database load**.

 === "Module"